Risk Management

 CBAM – Carbon Border Adjustment Mechanism and ETS reports

-If initiatives such as the 'Carbon Border Adjustment Mechanism' (CBAM) are not sufficiently designed to protect EU competitiveness, the cement business may face pricing pressure due to imports from regions with less stringent CO2 regulations.
+If initiatives such as the 'Carbon Border Adjustment Mechanism' (CBAM) are not sufficiently designed to protect EU competitiveness, the cement business could face price pressure due to imports from regions with less stringent CO2 regulations.
+On the contrary, the introduction of this tax could create a competitive advantage over other non-EU cement companies in terms of price.
+In recent years, the quantities of cement imported into Europe have increased compared to the past.
+Monitoring the evolution of regulations with the support of international bodies (European Union, Governmental Authorities, Cembureau, GCCA) and consequent transposition to the new rules.

-The Industrial Roadmap will support the Group in becoming a resilient business through a low-carbon economy.
+The Industrial Roadmap will support the Group in becoming a resilient company through a low-carbon economy.

 MARKET Time horizon Description Impact Mitigations action SDG's Medium Term RISK

-Another strategic material for achieving the Group's objectives is calcined clay, which is essential for FUTURECEM® production and reducing the clinker ratio.
-Today there is a limited number of suppliers, which further increases the risk of performance.
-With the development of low-carbon products, the demand for these materials will grow, making the Group more dependent on their price and availability.
+Another strategic material for the achievement of the Group's objectives is calcined clay, which is essential for the production of FUTURECEM and for the reduction of the clinker ratio.
+Today, there are a limited number of suppliers.
+With the development of low-carbon products, the demand for these materials will grow, making the Group more dependent on their prices and availability.

-In order to reduce the shortage of these materials, the Group is securing its supply through long-term contracts; searching for new suppliers and partially replacing fly ash with similar materials available on the market (e.g. oxytone).
+In order to reduce the shortage of these materials, the Group is securing its supply through long-term contracts; search for new suppliers and partial replacement of fly ash with similar materials available on the market (e.g. oxytone).

-Another strategy implemented is to secure a clay quarry source for FUTURECEM® production.
+Another strategy implemented is to secure clay quarries for the production of FUTURECEM.

 Innovation is a key factor in the long-term success of the company developing low-carbon products.
-To meet market demand, Cementir Group has developed new types of Cement (e.g. FUTURECEM) that reduce CO2 emissions by 30% compared to traditional cement.
-The Group meets the needs of customers along the value chain by developing and delivering products, solutions and technologies that address the key challenges facing the construction industry.
+To meet market demands, the Cementir Group has developed new types of cement, such as FUTURECEM, which reduce CO2 emissions by 30% compared to traditional cement, and D-Carb, which reduces the CO2 footprint by 15% compared to traditional white cement.

 In addition, the Group aims to reduce the clinker ratio by using FUTURECEM and other new products.

-RESOURCE EFFICIENCY Time horizon Description Impact Mitigation actions SDG's Short – Medium term OPPORTUNITY
+RESOURCE EFFICIENCY Time horizon Description Impact Mitigation actions SDG's Medium term OPPORTUNITY

-Recovery and purification of water used in quarry operations
+Recovery potabilization of water removed in quarry operations

-This strategic move enhances the company's resilience to future regulatory changes, reduces the risk of conflicts with other stakeholders using the same aquifer (e.g., villagers, customers), and contributes to the sustainable management of water resources.
+This recovery increases the company's resilience to future regulatory changes, reduces the risk of conflicts with other stakeholders using the same aquifer (e.g., villagers, customers), and contributes to the sustainable management of water resources.

-In Clypot, the entire system has been operational since March 2021, and during the 2021/2022 period, 1,800 megalitres of water were successfully recovered, treated, and delivered to the public distribution as potable water.
+In Clypot, the entire system has been operational since March 2021, and in 2023, 1,300 megalitres of drinking water were successfully recovered, treated and distributed.

 ENERGY SOURCE Time horizon Description Impact Mitigation actions SDG's Medium – Long Term OPPORTUNITY